kubernetes/contributor-site/content/en/blog/2023/sig-network-blixt-ebpf-rust-in-kubernetes.md

 [solves several security and ergonomic problems with managing BPF programs on Linux systems][bpfman].

-[After the license review process, which provided a blanket exception for the use of dual licensed eBPF in CNCF, completed recently][lrev] the project became officially Kubernetes SIGs and interest has been growing.
+After the recently completed [license review process][lrev], which provided a blanket exception for the use of dual licensed eBPF in CNCF code, the project became officially Kubernetes SIGs and interest has been growing.
 We have several goals for the project which revolve around the continued development of Gateway API, with a specific focus on helping mature Layer 4 support (e.g. `UDPRoute`